BillsLasa/Soil-Moisture-Sensor-GUI---Arduino-and-Python/README.md

-# Soil Moisture Sensor GUI - Arduino and Python 🚀
+# Soil Moisture Sensor GUI - Arduino and Python 💧
-This repository stores a basic spaceship video game programmed in Python language that can be controlled by an electronic Joystick built with the PIC microcontroller PIC16F877 programmed in C language.
+A graphical user interface that updates in real time based on the percentage of moisture captured by a soil moisture sensor.

 ## Author 👤
 **Luis Ángel Sánchez Aguilar** -> Code and electronic design